Bhavani102/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-It is a tic-tac-toe game developed using html, css and javascript.
+I started learning javascript and built this game of Tic-Tac-Toe using html, css and javascript.